API Documentation

 traval.ts_utils.bandwidth_moving_avg_n_sigma(series, window, n)[source]

-Calculate bandwidth around timeseries based moving average + n * std.
+Calculate bandwidth around time series based moving average + n * std.

 • series (pd.Series) – series to calculate bandwidth for